 - Gang of Hats: The two main opposing factions of survivors display rather noticeable quirks.
 Lord Awesomo’s Bagmen are covered head-to-toe in plastic and act like pretentious hipsters who treat the supposed apocalypse like a game even when reality would demonstrate otherwise.
 The Hibatsu corporation wear stereotypical tribalistic dress fashioned from mundane office supplies but still operate effectively using corporate jargon and buzzwords.

 - Godwin's Law: Whenever Tim compares a group of survivors to Nazi Germany, Don is quick to call him out on it, calling him a communist.

-- Go Mad from the Revelation: Surprisingly, everybody retains their sanity pretty well in the face of the jampocalypse, acclimatising well.
-Too well in Tim's case.
-He goes mad at the revelation that it isn't the real apocalypse.
+- Go Mad from the Revelation: Played with.
+It's questionable how well a majority of the cast is retaining their sanity in the face of the jampocalypse, but they also acclimatize to the situation quite well nonetheless.
+Tim acclimatizes a bit too well, and he goes mad at the revelation that it isn't the real apocalypse.

 - Government Conspiracy: Zig-zagged.
 It's clear from the start that X and Y know more than they admit to, and Angela is convinced that they're part of an American governmental conspiracy.
 They aren't, but the American government is covering up their colossal cock-up.